cyberrumor/midilint/README.md

 # normidi
 CLI Midi normalizer

-This program reads a .mid file and sets all note velocities to the specified value.
+This program reads a .mid file and processes it with various functions, outputting a new midi file.

-Note velocities can be 0 through 127 (inclusive).
+Features:
+- Normalization.
+Set all notes to a particular velocity.
+- Pitch correction.
+Snap all notes to the specified key.

 # Runtime dependencies
 ```